 To prevent your website from going out of operation, you may require hot or standby hosting servers.

-If your primary concern is about load sharing, and data security is not a priority, then you should consider cloud hosting because it excels at dealing with traffic surges and is cost-effective.
+If your primary concern is about load sharing, and data security is not a priority, you should consider cloud hosting because it excels at dealing with traffic surges and is cost-effective.